projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

 Install ACRN
 ************

 #.
 Install ACRN using Ubuntu 16.04 or 18.04 as its Service VM.

-Refer to
-   :ref:`Ubuntu Service OS`.
+   .. important:: Need instructions from deleted document (using ubuntu
+      as SOS)

 #.
 Make the acrn-kernel using the `kernel_config_uefi_sos
    <https://raw.githubusercontent.com/projectacrn/acrn-kernel/master/kernel_config_uefi_sos>`_